Localforge

 Key Features

-• Local autonomous coding agent that reads, writes, and fixes code
+• Local autonomous coding agent

-• Block-based prompt editor for creating and managing prompt templates
+• Block-based prompt editor

-• Agentic flavours – custom agent configurations
+• Agentic flavours (custom agent configurations)

 • Task tracker with step-by-step logging

-• Expert Mode for smarter model review and improved results
+• Expert Mode for model review

 • Visual diffs for code changes